laeciocosta/ontolo/README.md

 # ontolo
-Ontology of the Learning Objectives
+Ontology of the Learning Objectives, which formalized Bloom's Taxonomy and Revised Bloom's Taxonomy